limebrains/pygratka/docs/api.rst

 Introduction
 ============
-pyotodom supplies two methods that can be used to scrape data from OtoDom.
+pygratka supplies two methods that can be used to scrape data from Gratka.
 They are designed to work in tandem, but they can also be used separately.

 .. _categories: